Moqume/Cookillian-WP/readme.txt

 2. Statistics to track compliance impact

 == Changelog ==

+= 1.0.14 =
+__Added:__ Support for [MaxMind](http://www.maxmind.com) geolocation database or Apache module/NginX GeoIP module __Added:__ Option to display an alert if the visitor's country could not be determined __Added:__ Option for DNT/Do Not Track browser headers (http://donottrack.us)
+Fixed: Type-check prevented undetermined countries to remain in cache for 24 hours

 = 1.0.10 (16 May 2012) =
 Changed: Updated Pf4wp vendor library, adding debug information in footer